 Pass the Aux, a series dedicated to amplifying new and upcoming musicians.
 We will get you up-to-date in discovering new music monthly to the point where your friends will ask you to “pass the aux!”
-The Thursday of every month consists of some of the members of dayfour choosing musicians to highlight.
+The first Thursday of every month consists of some of the members of dayfour choosing musicians to highlight.
 We will give you our thoughts, our feelings and our theories on those musicians (strictly from a consumer standpoint).

 *Have you got new music you want people to hear?
 Or perhaps you know someone that you think makes great music and just hasn’t had their big break?
 Make sure to follow us on IG and email links/information on new music to: email@example.com.
 We’ll be reviewing all submissions and deciding to focus on someone new each month.